RegulomeDB/regulome-ui/README.md

 1. Install the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension.
 This automatically formats the code to standard on each save.
 1. Install the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension.
 This lets you see and select Tailwind CSS classes as you type them, and shows the corresponding CSS when you hover over Tailwind CSS classes.

-In addition, you might have a better experience if you set these in your Visual Studio Code JSON settings, either as your preferences (user settings) or specific to the igvf-ui project (workspace settings):
+In addition, you might have a better experience if you set these in your Visual Studio Code JSON settings, either as your preferences (user settings) or specific to the regulome-ui project (workspace settings):

 ```json
   "css.validate": false,